+If you are a beneficial owner of shares held in street name and do not provide your broker, bank, or nominee that holds your shares with specific voting instructions, then your broker, bank, or nominee may generally vote your shares in their discretion on "routine" matters but not on "non-routine" matters.

+Routine and non-routine proposals

+The Ratification of Auditors Proposal and the Charter Amendment Proposal are each considered to be a routine matter.
+Therefore, no broker non-votes are expected on these proposals.

-If you are a beneficial owner of shares held in street name and do not provide your broker, bank, or nominee that holds your shares with specific voting instructions, then your broker, bank, or nominee may generally vote your shares in their discretion on "routine" matters but cannot vote on "non-routine" matters.
-If your broker, bank, or nominee that holds your shares does not receive instructions from you on how to vote your shares on a non-routine matter, that organization will inform the inspector of election that it does not have the authority to vote on that matter with respect to your shares.
-This is generally referred to as a broker non-vote.
-Proposal 2, relating to the ratification of the appointment of WithumSmith+Brown, PC as our independent registered public accounting firm for our fiscal year ending December 31, 2021, is considered a routine matter.
-Proposals 1, 3 and 4 are considered non-routine matters.
+All other proposals described in this Proxy Statement are considered non-routine matters.
+If the organization that holds your shares does not receive instructions from you on how to vote your shares on a non-routine matter, that organization will inform the inspector of election that it does not have the authority to vote on the matter with respect to your shares.
+This is generally referred to as a "broker non-vote."
+Therefore, broker non-votes may exist in connection with all the proposals described in this Proxy Statement other than the Ratification of Auditors Proposal and the Charter Amendment Proposal.